-How much can you expect the real estate tax payment to be when you close on your home in Iowa City?
-This is one of the top questions I get asked by sellers listing their homes in Iowa City, Coralville and North Liberty IA.
-The other Closing Costs For Sellers are pretty straightforward.
-Real estate taxes are not.
+How much can sellers expect the real estate tax payment to be when they close on their home in Iowa City?
+This is one of the top questions I get asked by sellers listing their homes in and around Iowa City.

-A closing in September would look different, since your lender is likely to have paid the July portion of the real estate taxes from the escrow account, (due on September 1), that would translate into you paying less to the buyers for a September closing.
+A closing in September might look different, since the lender may have paid the first payment due on the tax statement from the escrow account, (due on September 1).
+That would translate into sellers paying less to the buyers for a September closing.

 It’s important to note that the funds in the escrow account cannot be used at closing.
 Real estate taxes will be paid from proceeds in the sale of the home.
 Any escrow funds will be returned to sellers by lenders after closing.
 The refund of escrow funds occurs approximately 30 days after closing and will vary from lender to lender.

 Are you looking for the right Realtor to help you navigate the complexities of the real estate market, all the while looking out for you and your money?
 Sound advice and guidance is just a phone call, text or email away.
 Call Denise now at 319-400-0268.